syncfusion-content/blazor-docs/blazor/treemap/data-binding.md

 ### Creating Web API Controller

-A Web API Controller must be created, which allows the TreeMap to directly consume data from the Entity framework.
+A Web API Controller must be created, which allows the TreeMap to directly consume data from the Entity Framework.

 ```csharp
     using System;